-Color Theory is a body of practical guidance that mixes colors to provide a visual impression to your product.
+Color Theory is a body of practical guidance that mixes colors to provide a visual impression of your product.
 A Color palette is widely used for communicating the message to the audience.
-Professional designers often use coloring wheel to collect the sample of information pertaining to-
+Professional designers often use a coloring wheel to collect the sample of information pertaining to-

 - Signal actions and influence physiological reactions

 - Help you understand the psychology of users

 Color Wheel is an effective tool to obtain the best color combinations.
 A color wheel or color circle is a combination of primary, secondary, and tertiary colors organized in the form of a wheel or circle.